 A Decision is represented in a DRD as a rectangle, normally drawn with solid lines, as shown in Table 1.
-The Name of the Decision MUST be displayed inside the shape unless it is over the DMNDI:DMNLabel element, which MUST be displayed instead.
+The Name of the Decision MUST be displayed inside the shape unless it is overridden by the text attribute of the associated DMNDI:DMNLabel element, which MUST be displayed instead.

-If the Listed Input Data option exercised (see 6.2.1.3), all the Decision's requirements for Input Data SHALL be listed beneath the Decision's Name exercised from it by a horizontal line, as shown in Figure 6.1.
+If the Listed Input Data option is exercised (see 6.2.1.3), all the Decision's requirements for Input Data SHALL be listed beneath the Decision's Name and separated from it by a horizontal line, as shown in Figure 6.1.
 The listed Input Data names SHALL be clearly inside the shape of the DRD element.